mpimd-csc/phgasnets/README.md

 ## Building phgasnets

+If you are not using the development container, you need to manually build `phgasnets` library.

+Building requires the following dependencies:

+* A C++17-compliant compiler
+* CMake `>= 3.9`
+* [Eigen](https://gitlab.com/libeigen/eigen) for handling linear algebra,
+* [Ceres](http://ceres-solver.org/) for solving non-linear system of equations,
+* [HDF5](https://www.hdfgroup.org/solutions/hdf5/) and [HighFive](https://bluebrain.github.io/HighFive/) for writing/reading states to HDF5 format,
+* [nlohmann_json](https://github.com/nlohmann/json) for reading JSON configuration files.

+Note the locations of these libraries in case they are not installed through standard package managers.

-If you choose to pursue it differently, the following sequence of commands builds phgasnets.
+The following sequence of commands builds phgasnets.

 > Current working directory is assumed as the top-level project directory and the build files will be placed in `build` directory.